-panjiri recipe with step by step pics – a traditional punjabi sweet made with whole wheat flour or atta.
+panjiri recipe with step by step pics – panjiri is a traditional punjabi sweet made with whole wheat flour, powdered sugar and ghee.

 the recipe i am sharing here today is a family recipe and one of the most favorite sweet at home. there are many variations of making panjiri and the one which i am sharing today has only whole wheat flour in it.